faassen/jsonvalue/doc/usage.rst

       def __init__(self, name):
           self.name = name

 This is a very simple user object.
-We could plug in User objects that were looked up in a database or a User object with more fields.
+In a real program we could plug in ``User`` objects that were looked up in a database.
+The ``User`` object could also have more fields.

 Now let's describe how we represent this user object as JSON: